hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/user-management/index.rst

 ----------------------------

 Currently when allocating a new party we also grant ReadAs and ActAs rights for that party for the submitting user.
 This allows the user to do the normal flows involved like preparing transactions and executing those.
-There are performance issues if two many of these rights are assigned to the same user, in the case of a `master` user that is interacting on behalf of a client, then it might be more convenient to use `CanReadAsAnyParty` and `CanExecuteAsAnyParty` as described below.
+There are performance issues if too many of these rights are assigned to the same user, in the case of a `master` user that is interacting on behalf of a client, then it might be more convenient to use `CanReadAsAnyParty` and `CanExecuteAsAnyParty` as described below.